 - MS in Urban Informatics: Urban Innovators Scholarship

-- MS in Urban in Regional Policy: Urban Leaders Scholarship
+- MS in Urban Planning and Policy: Urban Leaders Scholarship

 Below are additional departmental scholarship opportunities open to degree-seeking students within the School of Public Policy and Urban Affairs.